Azure/azure-sphere-samples/Samples/AzureIoT/README.md

 1. Click **Done** to indicate that you've finished editing the template.

 1. Press button B to change the simulated orientation value.
-Azure IoT Central displays the color-coded orientation in a bar chart along with the temperature.
+Azure IoT Central displays the color-coded orientation in a bar chart along with the temperature and button-press events.

    ![View orientation](media/temp-orientation-iotc.png)